-Mixing EG or PG Antifreeze and Water - If a concentrated Ethylene Glycol (EG) or Propylene Glycol (PG) antifreeze is purchased, mix the antifreeze with water meeting the required quality standards and fill the cooling system.
-For water requirements, If a concentrated EG or PG antifreeze is purchased, mix the antifreeze with water meeting the required quality standards and fill the cooling system.
-For water requirements, refer to section Water Requirements.
-If a pre-diluted, fully formulated coolant is purchased, simply fill the cooling system.
+Mixing EG or PG Antifreeze and Water - If a concentrated ethylene glycol (EG) or propylene glycol (PG) antifreeze is purchased, mix the antifreeze with water meeting the required quality standards listed in Table 23 and fill the cooling system.

+If a pre-diluted, fully formulated coolant is purchased, fill the cooling system.
 For best overall performance, a coolant consisting of 50% concentration of antifreeze (50% antifreeze, 50% water) is recommended.
-An antifreeze concentration of over 67% (67% antifreeze, 33% water) is not recommended due to poor heat transfer, reduced freeze protection (IEG only), and possible silicate dropout.
-An antifreeze concentration below 33% (33% antifreeze, 67% water) offers too little freeze and/or corrosion protection and is not recommended.

-Always verify that the freeze point and nitrite concentration of the antifreeze/water mix are correct by using a POWER Trac[®] 3-Way Test
+An antifreeze concentration over 67% (67% antifreeze, 33% water) is not recommended due to poor heat transfer, reduced freeze protection (IEG only), and possible silicate dropout.
+An antifreeze concentration below 33% (33% antifreeze, 67% water) offers too little freeze and/or corrosion protection and is not recommended

-Strip.
-If chemical analysis is used, elements in the coolant must fall within the limits as listed in Table 13
+Always verify that the freeze point and nitrite concentration of the antifreeze/water mixture are correct by using a POWER Trac® 3-Way Coolant Test Strip.
+If chemical analysis is used, elements in the coolant must fall within the limits listed in Table 21.